 This year, the action moves back to the city streets of Detroit, and we’ve done some digging to find out exactly what racegoers during the event, which runs Friday-June 2-Sunday, June 4, 2023.

 Spanning three full days, the Detroit Grand Prix will offer several activities.
 Alongside community events for the public, there will be additional motor events as well.
 There is time to watch warm-ups, pre-race ceremonies, and races.
 Plus, Indy Lights, the long-established development series for young drivers, will return to the Grand Prix with two full-time cars this year.

-The 2.3-mile, 13-turn track is narrow, rough, and known for making noodles of drivers’ arms.
+The 1.7-mile, 9-turn track is designed to be less disruptive to city traffic and maximize viewer accessibility at some of the most popular spots in the city.
 So much comes down to Saturday’s qualifying run, which determines starting positions for the race.
-Being among the first to take Sunday’s green flag is crucially important, although a year ago, Pato O’Ward, who was Indy 500 Rookie of the Year in 2020, started the second Dual from 16th on the grid, yet somehow won.
+Being among the first to take Sunday’s green flag is crucially important, although Pato O’Ward, who was Indy 500 Rookie of the Year in 2020, started the second Dual from 16th on the grid, yet somehow won.